-From corporate leadership and fundraising to public information officer and researcher, an MA in Applied Communication will strengthen your skills and open doors to new opportunities.
-We invite students to participate in our mission to foster the co-creation of better social worlds through positive communication.
+From corporate leadership and fundraising to communications director, public information officer, or researcher, our fully online Master of Arts in Applied Communication will strengthen your skills and open doors to new opportunities.
+Our two-year program is meant to serve both working adults/professionals & the traditional student, as we invite students to participate in our mission to foster the co-creation of better social worlds through positive communication.

-Our program builds community while focusing on asking three big questions across our course work:
+Our program builds community by focusing on asking three big questions:

 - What are we creating in our communication?